Shah-Bekhsh/shah-bekhsh.github.io/_posts/2024-03-31-Alcohol-and-drug-usage-in-SF.markdown

 <iframe src="/Bokeh.html" height="500" width="700" style="border:none;"></iframe>

 The interactive visualization presented above illustrates the incident count of 4 distinct crime categories over time, with a specific emphasis on the yearly interval.
 The blue line, representing drug/narcotic incidents, exhibits a pronounced peak around 2008, followed by a gradual decline thereafter.
 The turquoise line, indicating drunkenness, alongside the green line, denoting driving under the influence, both maintain relatively stable but significantly lower incident counts over the same period.
+Readers are encouraged to try changing the time interval drop down to observe the data in daily, weekly and monthly intervals.

 Based on a document published by the United Nations Office on Drugs and Crime (UNODC) [^UNODC] for the 2008-2011 period, we can attribute this decline in drug-related crimes after 2008 to two key initiatives: